Brackish / Sea Water Desalination

-Based on the raw water quality analysis, we will provide our design suggestions follow by the 4 major treatment setup:
+Based on the raw water quality analysis, we will provide our design suggestions followed by the 4 major treatment setups:

-This section is basically responsible to filter out most of the fine particles, heavy metals, chlorine, organic matters, bacteria, color & odors.
-The filtration system usually consists of Clino-X Multimedia Sand Filter, Activated Carbon Filter, Water Softener, Ultra-Filtration System, Anti-Scale, and Chlorination Chemical Dosing Systems.
+This section is basically responsible for filtering out most of the fine particles, heavy metals, chlorine, organic matter, bacteria, color & and odors.
+The filtration system usually consists of a Clino-X Multimedia Sand Filter, Activated Carbon Filter, Water Softener, Ultra-Filtration System, Anti-Scale, and Chlorination Chemical Dosing Systems.

 Although RO removes everything from the water (including good and bad minerals),

-however low mineralized water have few adverse effects:
+however low-mineralized water has a few adverse effects:

 - High corrosion potential

 - Dietary deficiency causes risks of ischaemic heart and cerebrovascular disease (WHO, 2005a; WHO, 2006; Cotruvo, 2006)

 The WHO recommends 10 mg/L of Magnesium and 30 mg/L of Calcium for drinking water.
 Therefore adding beneficial minerals to the product water is a process called demineralization.
 ROTEK uses natural minerals called "Camag" for adding pure Magnesium and Calcium to the product water with great improvement on the taste and pH level.